 British American Tobacco Australia Services Ltd. v.
 Laurie

 The plaintiff was continuing proceedings against British American Tobacco Services Australia Ltd (BATAS) commenced by her late husband, Donald Laurie.
-Mrs Laurie alleged that her husband died from carcinoma of the lung caused by his exposure to asbestos fibres in the course of his employment and by smoking tobacco products.
+Mrs Laurie alleged that her husband died from carcinoma of the lung caused by his exposure to asbestos fibers in the course of his employment and by smoking tobacco products.
 Mrs Laurie alleged that BATAS knew that the smoking of its tobacco products could cause lung cancer; and, further, that pursuant to its "Document Retention Policy" it intentionally destroyed documents that tended to prove this knowledge with the intention of putting those documents beyond the reach of plaintiffs.

 The judge originally assigned to this case, Judge Curtis, was presiding over similar but unrelated proceedings: the "Mowbray proceedings".
 Mr Mowbray died from cancer allegedly caused by his exposure to asbestos when he worked for the defendant company, Brambles.
 Brambles alleged that in fact Mr Mowbray's cancer was caused by him smoking cigarettes manufactured by BATAS and therefore sought contribution or indemnity from BATAS.
 In those proceedings, Brambles had applied for further discovery from BATAS referring to its alleged intentional destruction of prejudicial documents.
 In granting further discovery, Judge Curtis ruled that he was persuaded, on the evidence as it then was, that in 1985 BATAS drafted or adopted the "Document Retention Policy" for the purpose of a fraud within the meaning of s125 of the Evidence Act (see: Brambles Australia Ltd v British American Tobacco Australia Services Ltd; Re Mowbray (No 8) [2006] NSWDDT 15; (2006) 3 DDCR 580).